cybermeme/confSeeker/README.md

 ### difference between the two types of installations.

-Ansible will allow you to deploy the tool on the different servers you administrate.
+Ansible will allow you to deploy the tool on the different servers you administrate or on localhost or both.
 The manual installation will only be available locally and you will have to manually add the PATH if you wish.
 To add the path: